 Now, I'm guessing you've just gotten a sewing machine and you'd like to start using it.
 Here's where I can help!
 One of the most important things you'll need to know as a beginner sewist is how to change the sewing machine needle.
 It's a simple but essential skill to use a sewing machine.

-So, let's get started and learn how to change the sewing machine needle!
+So, let's get started and learn how to replace the sewing machine needle!

-How to change a sewing machine needle in 8 easy steps
+How to replace a sewing machine needle in 8 easy steps

-One thing is clear, you cannot sew without a sewing machine needle.
-See these easy steps on how to insert it into your new machine, or how to change a broken needle on your sewing machine.
+One thing is clear, you cannot sew without it.
+See these easy steps on how to insert the needle into your new machine, or how to change a broken needle on your sewing machine.

 Step 1 - Turn off the sewing machine